UtoECat/plalloc/README.md

  * c89threads(optional), dynamic linear allocator lib :D

  # commenntary : now i know that this is similar with how unrolled linked list is working...
  # anyways, this may be not the perfect, but good enough implementation.
-Some uncompatability eith C89
+Some uncompatability with C89
  # may be optionally fixed too

  * To add this in your project, you may also need to create empty .c file with